emilianvrd/Maneuvers/Flourishes.md

 ### Sunbeam
 Blinded, Light, Radiant, Spell\
 2 actions\
 A beam of brilliant light flashes out from your hand in a 2m wide, 24m long line.
 Each creature in the line must make a Constitution saving throw.
-On a failed save, a creature takes 4d8 radiant damage and is dazzled until your next turn.
+On a failed save, a creature takes 5d8 radiant damage and is dazzled until the start of your next turn.
 On a successful save, it takes half as much damage and isn’t dazzled by this spell.

 This spell dispels any darkness in its area that was created by a spell.